Package Exports

 The problem

-You have a bunch of files that you want to format using prettier-eslint
+You have a bunch of files that you want to format using prettier-eslint.

-can only operate on strings.
+But prettier-eslint can only operate on strings.

 This solution